fsgsmartbuildings/abl-style-guide/README.md

     >Why?
 AVM automatically selects the most appropriate index

     >Why not?
-USE-INDEX can be used to force display order (applicable to temp-tables)
+USE-INDEX can be used to force display order for temp-tables

     >Why not?
-In case you need to process records in batches and index selection can't be consistently enforced by WHERE clause (REPOSITION TO ROW-ID -> NEXT/PREV)
+If you need to process records in batches and index selection can't be consistently enforced by WHERE clause (REPOSITION TO ROW-ID -> NEXT/PREV)

     ```openedge
     /* bad */